Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 in the context of a PassThroughSwConnector (cid:100) PortPrototypes of different DataInterfaces are considered compatible if and only if

-#@SECTION: 1.
-For at least one VariableDataPrototype or ParameterDataPrototype
-deﬁned in the context of the DataInterface of the required outer PortPro totype a compatible VariableDataPrototype or ParameterDataProto type exists in the DataInterface of the provided outer PortPrototype.
+ 1. For at least one VariableDataPrototype or ParameterDataPrototype deﬁned in the context of the DataInterface of the required outer PortPro totype a compatible VariableDataPrototype or ParameterDataProto type exists in the DataInterface of the provided outer PortPrototype.